vmorilla/sunset_reflections_clock/README.md

 All the source code and assets have been written by the author and are released under the [APACHE 2.0 license](LICENSE) with the exception of:

--   The image of the moon ([full-moon.png](assets/sights/san_nicolas/full-moon.png)) is the fantastic picture by [Luc Viatour](https://Lucnix.be), downloaded from [https://commons.wikimedia.org/wiki/File:Lune_ico.png](https://commons.wikimedia.org/wiki/File:Lune_ico.png) and licensed under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.
+-   The image of the moon ([full-moon.png](assets/sights/san_nicolas/full-moon.png)) is the fantastic picture by [Luc Viatour](https://Lucnix.be), downloaded from [https://commons.wikimedia.org/wiki/File:Lune_ico.png](https://commons.wikimedia.org/wiki/File:Lune_ico.png) and is licensed under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.
 No modifications have been done to the original file.

--   All the textures under [assets/textures](assets/textures) have been downloaded from the awesome [https://cc0textures.com/](https://cc0textures.com/) and licensed under the [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en) license.
+-   All the textures under [assets/textures](assets/textures) have been downloaded from the awesome [https://cc0textures.com/](https://cc0textures.com/) and are licensed under the [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en) license.

 -   The code under [lib/flutter_clock_helper](lib/flutter_clock_helper), which are the two helper classes provided for the contest with a minor modification to show the test mode.